-SDCP's Board is comprised of elected representatives from each member jurisdiction.
-The Board is publicly accountable to SDCP ratepayers and hosts monthly Board meetings, where they establish policy, set rates, determine power options and maintain fiscal oversight.
+SDCP's Board is comprised of elected representatives from each member jurisdiction-which may expand as new communities in the surrounding area decide whether to join SDCP in the future.
+The Board is publicly accountable to

+SDCP ratepayers and hosts monthly Board meetings, where they establish policy, set rates, determine power options and maintain fiscal oversight.